zicht/z/res/doc/continuous-integration.md

 `jenkins`'s homedir at `~/.config/z/z.yml`.
 Of course, you will need the standard plugin repository available on the Z plugin path.

-Add the following like to the file:
+Add the following line to the file:

 ~~~~yml
 plugins: ['ci']